Riadh-B/fx_exchange/Part_A/README.md

 ### Step 1: Set up the Database

 1. Update the `cronjob.sh` file with your PostgreSQL database credentials (DB_NAME, DB_USER, DB_PASSWORD).
-2. Place your CSV file in the appropriate location and update the `CSV_PATH` in `cronjob.sh`.
+2. Place CSV file in the appropriate location and update the `CSV_PATH` in `cronjob.sh`.

 ### Step 2: Run the Shell Script